Yiling-J/theine/README.md

 ```

 ## Metadata Memory Overhead
 Assume your key is 24 bytes long, then each meta key entry in Rust is 92 bytes.
 For 1 million keys, the total memory overhead is 92 megabytes.
+Clock-Pro will use **2x** meta space, which is 184 megabytes.

 ## Benchmarks

+Python version: 3.11

+OS: Ubuntu 22.04.2 LTS

 ### continuous benchmark
 https://github.com/Yiling-J/cacheme-benchmark